wordofwarning/wordofwarning.org/current/2019-autumnwinter/cassani/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">WTF Wednesday</a>

 #### In Brief
-Amy dances and talks her way through this witty and dream-like solo performance, riding the blustery winds of aspiration and becoming, all the while hoping her umbrella doesn't get turned inside out.
+COPY

-Read an interview with Amy about *The Forecast* in <a href="http://everything-theatre.co.uk/2018/03/amy-bell-dance-forecast-splayed-festival-the-place.html" target="_blank">Everything Theatre</a>, and a preview in <a href="http://manchesterwire.co.uk/#!/theatre-wtf-wednesday-the-lowry-amy-bell" target="_blank">Manchester Wire</a>.
+Read an interview with Tom in <a href="http://" target="_blank">what</a>.

-<iframe src="http://player.vimeo.com/video/253926772" width="640" height="360" frameborder="0" allowfullscreen></iframe>
+<iframe src="http://player.vimeo.com/video/" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Venue + Booking Details
-Date: Wednesday 29 May 2019, 8pm
+Date: Wednesday 6 November 2019, 8pm
 Venue: <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: <a href="http://thelowry.com/whats-on/wtf-wednesday-amy-bell-the-forecast/" target="_blank">available to reserve from Friday 26 April</a>, Pay What You Decide (cash only) in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
+Tickets: <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">available to reserve from Friday ???</a>, Pay What You Decide (cash or card) in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0161 876 2000 (The Lowry)

 #### Access Information